493 College Street, 203.432.3323

 Emphasizing analytically integrated viewpoints, the course develops a variety of major contemporary approaches to the study of social structure and social organization.
 Building in part on research viewpoints articulated by Kenneth J. Arrow in The Limits of Organization (1974), by János Kornai in an address at the Hungarian Academy of Sciences published in 1984, and by Harrison C. White in Identity and Control (2nd ed., 2008), four major species of social organization are identified as focal: (1) social networks, (2) competitive markets, (3) hierarchies/bureaucracy, and (4) collective choice/legislation.
 This lecture course uses mathematical and computational models—and comparisons of their scientific styles and contributions—as analytical vehicles in coordinated development of the four species.

-SOCY 628a or b, Workshop in Cultural Sociology Jeffrey Alexander
+SOCY 628a, Workshop in Cultural Sociology Jeffrey Alexander

 This workshop is designed to be a continuous part of the graduate curriculum.
 Meeting weekly throughout both the fall and spring terms, it constitutes an ongoing, informal seminar to explore areas of mutual interest among students and faculty, both visiting and permanent.
 The core concern of the workshop is social meaning and its forms and processes of institutionalization.
 Meaning is approached as both structure and performance, drawing not only on the burgeoning area of cultural sociology but on the humanities, philosophy, and other social sciences.
 Discussions range widely among methodological, theoretical, empirical, and normative issues.
 Sessions alternate between presentations by students of their own work and by visitors.
 Contents of the workshop vary from term to term, and from year to year.
 Enrollment is open to auditors who fully participate and for credit to students who submit written work.